PROJECTS + TESTIMONIALS

 Hear from our Alumni

-Jessie Jamz enrolled in the Art of Freelance 10-week course because she wanted to art direct an ad campaign that combined her eye as a painter and her skills as a wardrobe stylist.
+Jessie Jamz enrolled in the Art of Freelance 10-week workshop because she wanted to art direct an ad campaign that combined her eye as a painter and her skills as a wardrobe stylist.
 She aimed to immerse the viewer in a visually compelling eyewear campaign, resulting in these stunning images.

 “Art of Freelance really helped me look at my life and hone in on what is important to me.
-The course forced me to look at where I want my life to be in the next five years, and narrow down the steps that it will take me to get there.”
+The workshop forced me to look at where I want my life to be in the next five years, and narrow down the steps that it will take me to get there.”

 - Jessie Jamz, Wardrobe Stylist

 “Art of Freelance gave me more confidence in the potential of my work, in the feasibility of me being able to accomplish a vision.
 I sense more clarity on the value of my commercial work and the purpose of my personal work.”